 What is Institutional Compliance?

-Institutional compliance is an initiative that will enable the University and its faculty, staff, and students to better manage the University’s operations and risks for which they are individually and collectively responsible by:
+The Institutional Compliance Program enables the University and its faculty, staff, and students to better manage the University’s operations and risks for which they are individually and collectively responsible by:

 - Coordinating the University's compliance assurance activities (laws, regulations, contractual requirements);